Grecia, Costa Rica

 When we asked people what advice they would give someone preparing to move to Grecia, they said:

 "Have lived in Grecia for 7-1/2 yrs.
 It is a small city and in my opinion the best unless you insist on beach area which is too hot for me.
 No a/c necessary where I live.
 Easy to get to know people if you are friendly.
 I can't walk down the street without people I know honking or waving.
-I live happily without a car which means not using all my pension on repairs and high gas," said one expat in Costa Rica.
+I live happily without a car which means not using all my pension on repairs and high gas," remarked one expat living in Costa Rica.

-Get Quotes
+Get Quote

 What do I need to know before moving to Grecia?